 Libraries and tools

-Cloud Endpoints Frameworks for App Engine provides the following libraries and tools:
+Cloud Endpoints Frameworks for App Engine standard provides the following libraries and tools:

-- The Cloud Endpoints Frameworks for App Engine Java library in the SDK.
+- The Cloud Endpoints Frameworks is available in the

 endpointscommand line tool (for Linux), or

-To use the frameworks, follow the process shown in the Quickstart.
+To use Endpoints Frameworks, follow the process shown in the Tutorial.

-The general workflow for developing an app using the frameworks is:
+The general workflow for developing an app using Endpoints Frameworks is:

 - Create your API project, then write your API code.